 Frequently Asked Questions

 Your safety is our priority at all times, especially in remote areas.
 Each tour vehicle carries a Satellite Phone, Comprehensive First Aid Kit (including the latest portable Defibrillator), Fire Extinguisher and all equipment required to operate in remote areas.
-All our tour operators are licensed and accredited in their respective state and hold current Senior First Aid Certificates.
+All our tour operators are licensed and accredited in their respective states and hold current Senior First Aid/Bush Survival Certificates.

 Travel Insurance is highly recommended and essential when travelling.
 The three most important covers for comprehensive travel insurance are cancellation (in the event of rain, road closures etc), loss of baggage/personal effects, and medical, hospital and repatriation expense cover.
 Policies should be taken out at the time of booking.